-Complete the Member Appeal Form, you can find it on students.lifewiseac.com or call Customer Service to request a If you need help submitting an appeal, or would like a copy of the appeals process, call Customer Service.
-Collect any supporting documents that may help with your appeal.
+Step 1.
+Get the form Complete the Member Appeal Form, you can find it on students.lifewiseac.com or call customer service to request a copy.
+If you need help submitting an appeal, or would like a copy of the appeals process, call customer service.
+Step 2.
+Collect supporting documents Collect any supporting documents that may help with your appeal.
 This may include chart notes, medical records, or a letter from your provider.
 Within 3 working days, we will confirm in writing that we have your request.
-If you would like someone to appeal on your behalf, including your provider, complete a Member Appeal Form with authorization; you can find it on our website.
+Collect supporting documents If you would like someone to appeal on your behalf, including your provider, complete a Member Appeal Form with authorization; you can find it on our website.
 We can't release your information without this form.
-To help process your appeal, be sure to complete the form and return with any supporting documents.
+Step 3.
+Send in my appeal To help process your appeal, be sure to complete the form and return with any supporting documents.
 Send your documents to: LifeWise Assurance Company PO Box 91102 Seattle, WA 91102-9202 Fax to 866-903-9899

-Note: You may also call Customer Service to verbally submit an appeal.
+Note: You may also call customer service to verbally submit an appeal.

-If you would like to review the information used for your appeal, send us a request in writing to: LifeWise Assurance Company
+If you would like to review the information used for your appeal, send us a request in writing to: